azikoss/bandit_summaries/docs/4_stochastic_bandits.md

   <figcaption>Figure 1: Regret of the follow-the-leader policy</figcaption>
 </figure>

+If you have any questions or comments, please write them in the [discussion](https://github.com/azikoss/bandit_summaries/discussions/categories/4-stochastic-bandits) section.

 # References
 This text *my* summary from the 4.
 Chapter of [Bandit Algorithm](https://tor-lattimore.com/downloads/book/book.pdf) book.
 The summary contains copy&pasted text from the book as well as some additional text.